The Secret Storm: Amy Ames

 Meanwhile, Amy had been on a boat with Belle Clemmens' illegitimate daughter, Robin, when there was an accident.
 Robin drowned, and Belle, totally furious, intended to make Amy's life miserable, which she did with great glee.

 Belle stole Paul Britton from Amy, which sent her into a nervous breakdown.
 She had been helped by a Dr. Ian Northcote, who had married her stepmother, Valerie Hill Ames.
 She met a man named Kevin Kincaid, and later on, married him.
 Conniving Belle had married his father, Dan, after using Paul and throwing him away.

-Amy and Kevin divorced, and she was artificially inseminated by a Dr. Brian Neeves.
+After Kevin was paralyzed from the waist down from a fight with a mobster, Amy was artificially inseminated by a Dr. Brian Neeves.
+(Brian, in love with Amy, had used his own semen without at first telling her.)
 A nurse named Martha Ann Ashley (Audre Johnson), who was a cohort of Belle's told her what was going on, and Belle used this as a blackmailing tactic against Amy to keep her lover stocked in racing cars.
-However, this backfired in Belle's face when her lover, Robert, began to see her former ward, Joanna Morrison.
+However, this backfired in Belle's face when her lover, Robert Landers, began to see her former ward, Joanna Morrison.

 Amy gave birth to Danielle (her child that was artificially inseminated) and found out that Kevin had returned to Woodbridge.
-He had wanted to divorce Amy in London, (he had been shot and left paralyzed from the waist down) but he was in the middle of the living room in Valerie's house.
+He had gone to London for surgery, which was successful, and was in the middle of the living room in Valerie's house.
 He attempted to walk to Amy, but missed the mark by a few inches, he fell to the floor.
 Amy fell to the floor as well, joined by her daughters Lisa and Danielle.
 Valerie came into the room and saw the love that her stepdaughter had for her husband, and they never parted again.